Machine learning-based moment closure model for the linear Boltzmann equation with uncertainties: Introduction

 For the moment closure problems, the hyperbolicity of the derived moment system is critical to the well-posedness of the first-order partial differential equations \cite{Serre1}.
 In fact, Grad's pioneering work on moment closure in gas kinetic theory, presented in \cite{Grad}, laid the foundation for moment models.
 However, it was later shown in \cite{CFL2014KRM} that in the three-dimensional case, the equilibrium state for Grad's 13-moment model lies on the boundary of the hyperbolicity region.
 This limitation significantly restricts the applicability of the moment method.
 Consequently, this issue has garnered considerable attention, with numerous studies in the literature \cite{CFL2014CPAM, CFL2013CMS,FLZ2020} dedicated to developing globally hyperbolic moment systems.
 The classical philosophy in deriving and solving the moment system, instead of the kinetic equations themselves, is to pursue the balance between generic accuracy and practical computability.
 However, with recent advancements in ML and data-driven modeling \cite{BPK2016PNAS, HJE2018}, novel ML-based approaches \cite{HMME2019, scoggins2021machine,ma2020machine,MH2010JCP, BFNV2022} have emerged to address the moment closure problem, offering new potential for both accuracy and practicality.
 We refer the readers to \cite{Huang1} and the references therein for more recent progress in this field.
-Albeit the success of ML in the application of moment closure problems, it is worth mentioning that most of the aforementioned works do not ensure hyperbolicity or long-term stability, with the exception of the work in \cite{huang2021learning}, where a stable ML-based closure model is proposed with hyperbolicity and Galilean invariance for the BGK equation, a simplified Boltzmann kinetic equation, though this model is restricted to a single additional nonequilibrium variable.
+Albeit the success of ML in the application of moment closure problems, it is worth mentioning that most of the aforementioned works do not ensure hyperbolicity or long-term stability, with the exception of the works in \cite{huang2021learning,porteous2021data,schotthofer2022structure,SLFH2025,Huang1,Huang2,Huang3}.